underground-software/ILKD_course_materials/index.md

   * The instructors will be joining remotely

-  * Students are welcome (and encouraged) to join the meeting as well so they can contribute more easily
+  * Students are required to join the lecture zoom meeting to attend the course

 ### Automatic Course Failure

 If a student fails to complete a task by a deadline with no prior notice, an instructor will reach out to you via email and direct message on matrix.
-If the student fails to respond to this message within seven days of it's receipt, the instructors reserve the right to give the student a final course grade of F.
+If the student fails to respond to this message within seven days of it's receipt, the instructors reserve the right to give the student a final course grade of 0.

 ### Due date Policies

+During a week where an assignment is due, the students must make two submissions and complete two peer reviews in three stages as follows:

+1. By 23:59 Tuesday, a student must make at least one submission.
+This is the "initial submission" stage.
+The student will not be graded on the content of this submission, however the student will receive a 0 for the assignment if they do not submit anything at all.
+Students may make as many resubmissions as they please, and only the last submission made before the initial submission deadline will be distributed as the target of peer review.
+Students will review each other's initial submissions in the following stage.

+2. By 23:59 Wednesday, a student must reply by email to two other students' initial submissions providing feedback on anything wrong with the patchset and any suggestions for the other student to improve their final submission.
+This is the "peer review" stage.
+Triggered by the event of the initial submission deadline, automation will make all students' submissions visible to the whole class and assign each student two others to peer review.
+Each peer review will comprise 10% of a students' assignment grade, for 20% of the total.

+3. By 23:59 Thursday, a student must make at least one more submission for the assignment.
+This is the "final submission" stage.
+The wise students will take their peer's feedback and self-reflection into account and revise their work before the final submission, however they are not required to do so.
+Students can re-submit as many times as they please and they will only be graded on the content of last submission made before the deadline, provided they made at lease one initial submission.
+The grade students receive on the content of the final submission will comprise 80% of their assignment grade.

+The times listed above are in Israel Daylight Time, which corresponds to the instructors' 16:59 Eastern Daylight Time in Boston, USA.

-* Instructors reserve the right to change due dates within reason
+* Instructors reserve the right to delay due dates within reason

   * In such a case, we will provide advance notice to students